 More about this marker.
 The Jeffers Petroglyphs is home to about 5,000 sacred rock carvings, also called petroglyphs, made by the ancestors of today’s Native Americans.
 Jeffers tells the story of this continent like no other place — connecting visitors to those who lived and traveled in ancient times across what is now known as North America.

 Also see . . .
 More at the Jeffers Petroglyphs website.
 (Submitted on October 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.)

 Categories. • Environment • Horticulture & Forestry • Parks & Recreational Areas •

 Credits.
 This page was last revised on October 10, 2019.
 This page originally submitted on October 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 41 times since then and 2 times this year.
+This page has been viewed 48 times since then and 7 times this year.
+Last updated on October 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
 Photos: 1, 2, 3, 4. submitted on October 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Mark Hilton was the editor who published this page.